Mia-WMY/Mia-WMY.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Mingyue Wang is a final year master's student at BeiHang University.
+Mingyue Wang graduated with a master's degree from BeiHang University.

 I am eager to contribute to research in areas such as, but not limited to:
 - **Multi-modal Large Language Model (MLLM)**
 - **The Application of LLM**
 - **AI for Electronic Design Automation (EDA)**

-I will be graduating on July 1, 2025, and am available to start employment immediately.

 Open to discussions or collaborations，please feel free to [email me](mailto:chococolate0901@outlook.com) if interested.